Book for 2024! View our 2024 brochure here.

 Richard Kinnon, joint founder and owner of Outback Pioneers, is a natural storyteller and passionate spokesperson for the outback way of life.
 When he’s not down in the paddock with the horses or hosting a tour at Nogo Station, he travels far and wide visiting schools and clubs to share stories of pioneering heritage and the outback way of life.

 If you don’t catch him while you’re in town, you’ll almost certainly meet sons Jeremy and Lane at Nogo – or take home some of daughter Abigail’s food range.

 The hub of Outback Pioneers’ tourism operations is The Welcome Home.
 The Kinnon family have restored the original Welcome Home Hotel in the heritage heart of town.
 It is now a booking office, accommodation reception, dining and tea room.

 When you come to Longreach, start here for warm hospitality, good food and entry to another world.
 Check in for The Staging Post accommodation, pick up your tickets and become an outback pioneer!
 The 1920s building is at 128 Eagle Street.

-Don’t miss this exhilarating stagecoach ride, which takes you on the original bush mail route.
+Don’t miss this exhilarating Cobb & Co stagecoach ride, which takes you on the original bush mail route.
 Hang on to your bonnets for the gallop!
 This is pioneer travel!

 Discover real station life with the people who live it.
-With your Kinnon host, you’ll meet the merinos in the historic shearing sheds, go on safari and more.
+With your Outback Pioneers host, you’ll meet the merinos in the historic shearing sheds, go on a station water run and more.

-This is the original and much-loved Thomson River sunset cruise with a real stockman’s campfire dinner and entertainment with the Barefoot Bush Poet…
+This is the original and much-loved Thomson River sunset cruise with a real stockman’s campfire dinner and entertainment with our Bush Poet…

 Travel from Longreach with our local guide to see the Australian Age of Dinosaurs museum, the Waltzing Matilda Centre and have lunch at the North Gregory Hotel.